Free shipping for orders over 120,00 Lei

 Why are we afraid of tampons?
 Learn all about these menstrual products, starting with their history, popular prejudices and real problems! ➡ See

 Not all tampons come with an applicator.
-Instead, they are all meant to be disposable, meaning they are thrown away after use.
+Instead, all are intended to be disposable products, meaning they are thrown away after use.
 Applicators can be made of cardboard or plastic.

 How do I choose the right size of a tampon?

-Tampons are available in a variety of absorbency levels, from mini to super .
-Whether you choose light, normal or super, the size indicates the level of absorbency, and when choosing a tampon size, make sure you always choose the lowest absorbency necessary for your menstrual flow that day.
+Tampons come in a variety of absorbency levels, from mini to super .
+Whether you choose light, normal, or super, the size indicates the absorbency level, and when choosing your tampon size, make sure to always choose the lowest absorbency needed for your menstrual flow that day.

-So there are several sizes to choose from and it may take some trial and error to find the right size.
-The important thing to know is that the right size is the one that absorbs the flow without leaving leaks and at the same time, that you can't feel inside.
+So, there are several sizes to choose from and it may take some trial and error to find the right size.
+The important thing to know is that the right size is the one that absorbs your flow without leaking and at the same time, that you can't feel inside.
 However, when you feel the tampon, it may not be inserted far enough.

-Flow can vary greatly between the first and last day of your period, so it is recommended to have several sizes, just in case.
+The flow can vary greatly between the first and last day of your period, so it's recommended to have several sizes, just in case.

-• Mini tampons are suitable on days with light menstrual flow, for example at the beginning or end of the period.
+• Mini tampons are suitable for days with light menstrual flow, for example at the beginning or end of menstruation.

 • Normal tampons are suitable for light to medium flow.